surma/surma.dev/content/things/webgpu.md

 If you want, you can run this [demo][demo1] and inspect the full source.

+Note: the newly added lines do not seem to be needed anymore.
+[See this issue][no length check needed].

 ### A structure for the madness

 Our goal here is to have a whole lotta balls moving through 2D space and have happy little collisions.
 For that, each ball needs to have a radius, a position and a velocity vector.
 We could just continue working on `array<f32>`, and say the first float is the first ball’s x position, the second float is the first ball’s y position and so on, and so forth.
 That’s not what I would call ergonomic.
 Luckily, WGSL allows us to define our own structs to tie multiple pieces of data together in a neat bag.